Xi Boötis: Properties

-The primary star in this system is a BY Draconis variable with an apparent magnitude that varies from +4.52 to +4.67 with a period just over 10 days long, and is classified as a G-type main-sequence star.
-The magnetic activity in the star's chromosphere varies with time, but no activity cycle has yet been found.
+The primary star in this system is a G-type main-sequence star with a stellar classification of G8 Ve, where the 'e' notation indicates emission lines in the spectrum.
+It is a BY Draconis variable with an apparent magnitude that varies from +4.52 to +4.67 with a period just over 10 days long.
+The magnetic activity in the star's chromosphere varies with time, but no activity cycle has been found (as of 2019).
 It has 88% of the mass and 82% of the radius of the Sun, but shines with just 56% the Sun's luminosity.

-The secondary component is a K-type star with just 66% of the Sun's mass and 61% of the Sun's radius.
+The secondary component is a smaller K-type main-sequence star with a class of K4 Ve.
+It has 66% of the Sun's mass and 61% of the Sun's radius.
+The star is radiating just 6.1% of the luminosity of the Sun from its photosphere at an effective temperature of 4,350 K. This gives it an apparent visual magnitude of 6.8, which by itself would be a challenge to view with the naked eye.
 As of 2019, it is located at an angular separation of 5.20 arcsecond from the primary, along a position angle of 298°.

-The pair follow a wide, highly elliptical orbit around their common barycenter, completing an orbit every 151.5 years.
-Radial velocities taken of the primary as part of an extrasolar planet search show a linear trend in the velocities which is likely due to the secondary star.
-The pair can be resolved even through smaller telescopes.
-The binary system contains some of the closest young solar-type stars to the Sun, with a system age of about 200 million years old.
+The pair follow a wide, highly elliptical orbit around their common barycenter, completing an orbit every 152.5 years.
+Radial velocity measurements taken of the primary as part of an extrasolar planet search show a linear trend in the velocities that is likely due to the secondary star.
+The pair can be resolved using a small telescope.
+The binary system contains two of the closest young solar-type stars to the Sun, with a system age of about 200 million years old.

-The primary star (A) has been identified as a candidate for possessing a Kuiper-like belt, based on infrared observations.
+The primary star, component A, has been identified as a candidate for possessing a Kuiper-like belt, based on infrared observations.
 The estimated minimum mass of this dust disk is 2.4 times the mass of the Earth's Moon.
 (Compare to the value of 8.2 lunar masses for the Kuiper belt.)

 A necessary condition for the existence of a planet in this system are stable zones where the object can remain in orbit for long intervals.
 For hypothetical planets in a circular orbit around the individual members of this star system, this maximum orbital radius is computed to be 3.8 AU for the primary and 3.5 AU for the secondary.
 A planet orbiting outside of both stars would need to be at least 108 AU distant.